When you are experiencing any of the following issues:

 - Notification will appear to state Microsoft Flight Simulator is ready to play.

-- When prompted, select the drive that you want to clean up, and then select OK.
+- When prompted, select the drive where you're trying to install Microsoft Flight Simulator, and then select OK.

 - In the Disk Cleanup dialog box, on the Disk Cleanup tab, select the checkboxes for the file types that you want to delete